-Unit 16: Practice PT: Present a Data-Driven Insight (3 days, 3 hours)
+Unit 14: Practice PT: Present a Data-Driven Insight (3 days, 3 hours)

 In this project, students will work with a partner to answer a question of personal interest using a publicly available data set.
 Students will need to produce data visualizations and explain how these visualizations led to their conclusions.
-They will develop a computational artifact that illustrates, represents, or explains their findings, communicate their findings to their classmates.
+They will develop a computational artifact that illustrates, represents, or explains their findings, communicate their findings to their classmates, and embed their artifact in their personal portfolio website.

 Present a Data-driven Insight: Students consider how the amount of collected data impacts our lives in ways that require considerable study and reflection for us to fully understand them.
 Students explore a question that can be answered by analyzing a dataset.
 They form a question and use visualization techniques to analyze the data to answer the question.
+[Big Idea DAT][Computational Thinking Practice 6]

-Unit 17 & 18: Explore MCQ Practice and Create Performance Task (3 weeks, 15 hours)
+Unit 15 & 16: Explore MCQ Practice and Create Performance Task (3 weeks, 15 hours)